 Acrylic nail polish – you can either mix up your own acrylic or use acrylic tips.
 Acrylics are good for people who have trouble growing their own nails but will do damage to your nail bed in the long term.

 Gel nails – you can either use soak off gel polish or hard gel polish that needs to be removed with a nail drill and can damage your nail bed.
 The soak off gel variety can strengthen your nails and is a good option for those who have weak nails.

 If you buy your nail products from actual nail and beauty suppliers you will soon be racking up a huge bill, it is better to look for discount nail art supplies online.

 Born Pretty Store have a lot of cheap 3D nail art supplies, nail art brushes and nail art dotting tools.
-Don’t forget to use the coupon code EMEK31 to save yourself an extra 10% at the checkout.
 They also have free shipping.

 Another place to buy reputable nail supplies online is from Viva La Nails, their prices are slightly more expensive that Born Pretty but they only stock quality nail art supplies.
 The founder of the website is a nail technician so she really knows her products and the customer service is second to none.